25 Best Underrated Manga You Really Should Read

 We all know that manga is the Western term for Japanese comics; in Japan, it is just a term for comics in general.
 Although they are still comic books, manga are very, very different from Western comics in many ways, although the market and the fandoms function pretty much the same.
 The history of manga is filled with some amazing titles which have been both commercially and critically successful.

-The topic of this article is going to be those manga that are actually great but have never entered the spotlight in a way you’d expect.
-These manga could be described as underrated but what makes them stand out is that they are truly great and should be read.
+This article is topic will be those manga that are actually great but have never entered the spotlight in a way you’d expect.
+These manga could be described as underrated, but what makes them stand out is that they are truly great and should be read.
 The list is going to contain a total of 25 titles.

 1. Made in Abyss